Fudan-iGEM/2024-wiki/src/human-practices.md

     </div>
 </div>

-With this, we gathered all the essential background information we needed, officially embarking on our journey.
+With this, we gathered all the essential background information we needed, embarking on our journey.

 <br>